 Rosemary Cashews are the ideal recipe for your fall and winter entertaining needs.
 Perfect as an appetizer, or package them up as a beautiful and tasty hostess gift.

-…but add the woodsy flavor of rosemary, a teensy bit of brown sugary sweetness and a little cayenne kick and these cashews take you to a whole new level.
+Add the woodsy flavor of rosemary, a teensy bit of brown sugary sweetness and a little cayenne kick and these cashews take you to a whole new level.

 I started making this recipe back when my boys were in grade school, in fact I think it was a recipe from the school cookbook.

-After they’ve cooled I return them to the original container and keep them in my freezer to remove and warm at will or to place in a pretty jar or bag to give to a friend, hostess or neighbor.
+After they’ve cooled I return them to the original container and keep them in the freezer; remove and warm when desired or to place in a pretty jar or bag to give to a friend, hostess or neighbor.

 *The recipe uses 1 lb of cashews, so adjust your amounts for the herb butter if you are using the entire 2.5 lbs.

 I use the roasted and salted cashews as they are the most readily available and have already adjusted the salt in the recipe to accommodate the extra salt.
 If using roasted, unsalted you may have to increase your salt slightly.